kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

     | PHENOTYPE|OBSERVED       |                     |
     +--------------------------+---------------------+

-It looks like the tests are failing because the columns in the extract stage output DataFrames are different than the TransformStage's output DataFrames.
+It looks like the tests are failing because the columns in the ExtractStage's output DataFrames are different than the TransformStage's output DataFrames.

 This usually means you've extracted unncessary columns that are not used in the